This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 view details

-Evaluation of the Accountable Care Organization Investment Model: AIM Implementation and Impacts over Two Performance Years
+Evaluation of the Accountable Care Organization Investment Model: Final Report

-Evaluation examining the first two years of the ACO Investment Model (AIM), which tests the use of prepaid shared savings to encourage new ACOs to form in rural and underserved areas (Test 1) and to encourage current Medicare Shared Savings Program ACOs to transition to arrangements with greater financial risk (Test 2).
-Reports on AIM ACO composition, including rurality.
-Appendices include detailed information on each AIM ACO.
+Examines the ACO Investment Model (AIM) over three performance years.
+AIM tested the use of prepaid shared savings to encourage new ACOs to form in rural and underserved areas and to encourage current Medicare Shared Savings Program ACOs to transition to arrangements with greater financial risk.
+Reports on AIM results related to ACO formation, risk-taking, and sustainability, including the impact of rurality.
+Also discusses impacts on healthcare costs, utilization, and quality of care.

 Sponsoring organizations: Abt Associates, Centers for Medicare and Medicaid Services